 Tilt table testing produces maximal venous pooling, which can trigger vasovagal (neurocardiogenic) syncope and reproduce the symptoms and signs that accompany it (nausea, light-headedness, pallor, hypotension, bradycardia).

-After an overnight fast, a patient is placed on a motorized table with a foot board at one end and is held in place by a single strap over the stomach; an IV line is inserted.
-After the patient remains supine for 15 min, the table is tilted nearly upright to 60 to 80° for 45 min.
-If vasovagal symptoms develop, vasovagal syncope is confirmed.
-If they do not occur, a drug (eg, isoproterenol) may be given to induce them.
-Sensitivity varies from 30 to 80% depending on the protocol used.
-The false-positive rate is 10 to 15%.
+After an overnight fast, a patient is placed on a motorized table with a foot board at one end and is held in place by straps over the body; an IV line is inserted.
+After the patient remains supine for 15 minutes, the table is tilted nearly upright to 60 to 80° for 45 minutes during which symptoms and vital signs are monitored.